The systems

 Russell Ackoff considered such entities to be out of scope of his systems thinking.

-A group of people , who communicate with each other, may agree to cooperate in
+Any group of people, in communication with each other, may agree to cooperate

 Some members may